TeamSPoon/pfc/README.md

 #### 4.5 Spreadsheets

 One common kind of constraints is often found in spreadsheets in which one value is determined from a set of other values in which the size of the set can vary.
 This is typically found in spread sheets where one cell can be defined as the sum of a column of cells.
 This example shows how this kind of constraint can be defined in _Pfc_ as well.
-Suppose we have a relation **income/4 **which records a personís income for a year by source.
+Suppose we have a relation **4** which records a person‚Äôs income for a year by source.
 For example, we might have assertions like:

 ```prolog